 The Married Child Priority Scheme (MCPS) refers to a married child and parents living with or near each other for mutual care and support.
 Under the existing scheme, up to 30% of BTO/SBF units will be allocated to first-timer families.
 At the same time, up to 15% of BTO units and up to 3% of SBF will be allocated to second-timer families.

 However, fewer PLH flats may be set aside for those who are eligible for this scheme.
 The exact percentage for those eligible for this scheme has not been made known to the public yet.

 As compared to typical HDB flats, stricter measures will be placed for those who are interested to purchase a PLH flat from HDB or PLH resale flats.
 This is to ensure that PLH flats remain inclusive and accessible to subsequent buyers who wish to purchase these flats.

 Specifically, there will be an income ceiling of $14,000 for PLH flats as compared to typical resale flats.
 Also, in comparison to the typical resale flats which allow singles aged 35 and above to purchase them, singles will not be able to purchase PLH flats.

-The table below shows the key eligibility conditions for purchase (Three-room and Larger Flats):
+The table below shows the key eligibility conditions for purchase (3-room and larger Flats):